AdelMessaoudi-13/EuclidIA/README.md

 ## 🤝 Contribute

 Want to improve or extend EuclidIA ?
-Open an issue or a pull request — your contributions are welcome!
+Open an issue or a pull request — your contributions are welcome !

 ---